tBuLi/kingdon/docs/usage.rst

 In :code:`kingdon`, it will also be equally fast to compute this product in all of these algebras, regardless of the total dimension.

-Because the precomputation can get expensive, :mod:`kingdon` predefines all the popular algebras of :math:`d = p+q+r < 6`.
+Because the precomputation can get expensive, :code:`kingdon` predefines all the popular algebras of :math:`d = p+q+r < 6`.
 For example, a precomputed version of 3DPGA can be imported as